Selindrile/Request/README.md

 Usage:

-Request only watches the first three letters of chatlogs (except in the case of exact, but this is dangerous), so commands should be formatted in three word sentances, Examples:
+Request only watches the first three words of chatlogs (except in the case of exact, but this is dangerous), so commands should be formatted in three word sentances, Examples:

 * sel mightyguard yourself
 * montaeg magicfruit me